 * Qualifier wining entries may not be passed down to another team if the winning team does not race at the ARWC.
 If a Qualifier winner has already paid an entry fee through the WORLD RANKING TEAM ENTRY or WILD CARD ENTRY they they will be refunded this fee.
 Qualifier winners must race the AR World Championship with a minimum of two members of the team who won entry.
 In the situation that a winning team of a Qualifier already holds a free entry (e.g. from winning a different Qualifier race prior) then the free entry is passed to the next eligible team.

 **A teams AR World Ranking is based on their ranking on the day entries are opened.
 Teams chosen for a WORLD RANKING TEAM ENTRY have 5 days to make full payment of entry fees to the organiser.
 If they fail to do so, they forfeit this spot and it is passed to another team.
+Teams must race with a minimum of two members of the team roster for the teams AR World Ranking.
 Teams who forfeit or miss out on a WORLD RANKING TEAM ENTRY and then obtain a WILD CARD must pay the full Wild Card entry fee.

 National Team Rules